React’s useMemo hook is often misunderstood. This is my attempt to explain its usage with a simple example.

 You would also notice that you get a new count calculated log statement in the console a bunch of times, which confirms that the slowFunction is being run every time the text state changes.

-The way that we are going to solve this problem is by wrapping the computed value valueFromSlowFunction with the useMemo hook,
+The way that we are going to solve this problem is by wrapping the computed value valueFromSlowFunction with the useMemo hook.

 import { useState, useMemo } from "react";